vongohren/bekk-open-steemitpost/README.md

 So basically since people don't pay to upvote, then one can wonder where the money comes from.
 But to get some insight into the crypto currency world I would like to use bitcoin as an example.

 When bitcoin was introduced it had no value.
 The coins were created out of nothing.
-People where mining(terminology in blockchain) to get rewarded with bitcoins when they “solved” a block.
-So people were gaining a crypto currency but it had no value.
-Then an exchange were created, saying that they would trade FIAT money for bitcoin.
+People where mining([terminology in blockchain](http://www.coindesk.com/information/how-bitcoin-mining-works/)) to get rewarded with bitcoins when they “solved” a block.
+So people were gaining a crypto currency that had no value.
+Then an exchange was created, saying that they would trade FIAT money for bitcoin.
 This caught attention, a currency that was anonymous, going outside of all banking regulations, and had some familiar value.
-So people started to accept bitcoin as something that could be used and worth something.
+People started to accept bitcoin as something that could be used and worth something, and bitcoin started to gain value.

-The same is being done with steem, except that it's not the mining that is providing new coins to the people, it's the upvoting.
-People provide content, it is accepted as good content, coins are generated, and rewarded to the provider.
+The same is being done with steem, except that it's not the mining that is providing new steem coins to the people, it's the upvoting.
+People provide content, it is accepted as good content by beeing upvoted, steem coins are generated, and rewarded to the provider.
 Voting is the mining.

+Exchanges have started to accept steem and steem dollars, and there is a lot people on the steem platform, and there are people willing to buy and sell these coins.
+Then steem currency is gaining value!
+And since the exchanges are willing to sell for FIAT money, people get real legal tender currency for their steem and steem dollars.

 #### **Conclusion**

-Go to [steemit.com](https://steemit.com/), sign up, join the community, share your thoughts, be a part of the blockchain revolution and get into the crypto currency world! **Don't invest in something your not sure about, do your research if you consider to invest.
+Go to [steemit.com](https://steemit.com/), sign up, join the community, share your thoughts, be a part of the blockchain revolution and get into the crypto currency world! **Don't invest in something you're not sure about, do your research if you consider to invest.
 Or just live the happy life as a content provider.**